Sesil01/Project1Udacity/README.md

 # Project1Udacity
-This is my first repo for "Write a Data Science Blog Post" project in Udacity Data Scientist Nano Degree Program.
+This is my first repo for the "Write a Data Science Blog Post" project in Udacity Data Scientist Nano Degree Program.
 Analysis of "Property with the lowest review" in Seattle, WA in Airbnb.

 Table of Content